scylladb/scylla-cluster-tests/docs/configuration_options.md

 ## **store_perf_results** / SCT_STORE_PERF_RESULTS

-A flag that indicates whether or not to gather the prometheus stats at the end of the run.<br>Intended to be used in performance testing
+A flag that indicates whether or not to gather the prometheus stats at the end of the run.
+Intended to be used in performance testing

 **default:** N/A

-**type:** boolean
+**type:** bool

 ## **append_scylla_setup_args** / SCT_APPEND_SCYLLA_SETUP_ARGS